flast101/flast101.github.io/whoami/index.md

 When working in the PWK lab, there is no writeup or walkthrough available and neither students nor OSCP certified are allowed to provide information about the lab solutions.

-Here are the 27 machines I rooted so far (May 2020) in the PWK Lab :
+Here are the 27 machines I rooted so far (August 2020) in the PWK Lab :
-_**Alice, Phoenix, Mike, Disco, Bob, Ralph, Pain, LeftTurn, Bethany, Alpha, BETA, Gamme, Bruce, Break, 1nsider, Tophat, Dotty, fc4, Susie, Kraken, Hotline, Joe, Core, Parrot**_
+_**Alice, Phoenix, Mike, Disco, Bob, Ralph, Pain, LeftTurn, Bethany, Alpha, BETA, Gamme, Bruce, Break, 1nsider, Tophat, Dotty, fc4, Susie, Kraken, Hotline, Joe, Core, Parrot, Humble, Sufferance, SVCLIENT08**_

 ## Online Cybersecurity Platforms Activity